Paul Dauenhauer: Technology & Startup Companies

 Paul Dauenhauer has developed multiple technologies that have been patented and licensed from the University of Minnesota to his startup companies located throughout the United States.
 The common theme across all startups and technologies is a focus on economic catalytic conversion for more sustainable energy and materials.
 Companies include:

 Låkril Technologies

-(www.lakril.com).
 Låkril Technologies catalyzes sustainability in chemical processes through sales of acrylic acid, acrylates, and licensing of related catalyst and process technology.
 They provide competitive alternatives to high volume petrochemicals to help decrease the world's CO_{2} intensity via catalyst technology for catalytic dehydration of α-hydroxy acids (e.g., lactic acid) allows the supply of sustainable, bio-based acrylic acid and acrylate derivatives as drop-in replacements to the paints, coatings, adhesives, and superabsorbents industries at cost parity.
 The core technology of Lakril Technologies is based on the catalyst invention of the Dauenhauer Laboratory at the University of Minnesota to convert lactic acid to acrylic acid.